Fruits of the Holy Spirit

 Introduction: The Holy Spirit produces the fruits of the Spirit in the believer.
 The fruit of goodness comes from the character of God.

-17 And when he was gone forth into the way, there came one running, and kneeled to him, and asked him, Good (agathos) Master, what shall I do that I may inherit eternal life?
+1. Jesus said that only God is good, in the absolute sense:17 And when he was gone forth into the way, there came one running, and kneeled to him, and asked him, Good (agathos) Master, what shall I do that I may inherit eternal life?2.
+However, Jesus used good (agathos) to describe a faithful servant:

 18 And Jesus said unto him, Why callest thou me good (agathos)? [there is] none good (agathos) but one, [that is], God (Mark 10:17-18, KJV).